akka/alpakka/docs/src/main/paradox/pravega.md

 ### EventReader configuration

-A Pravega Source needs a ReaderSettings to operate, it can be build from configuration and programmatically customized:
+A Pravega Source needs a @apidoc[ReaderSettings] to operate, it can be built from configuration and programmatically
+customized:

 Scala
 :   @@snip[snip](/pravega/src/test/scala/docs/scaladsl/PravegaSettingsSpec.scala) { #reader-settings }